 To give his family more glamour, he circulated the gossip that he was the illegitimate son of King Philip II of Macedon.

-That king was the father of Alexander the Great.
-So Ptolemy was claiming to be Alexander’s half-brother.
+So Ptolemy was claiming to be Alexander the Great‘s half-brother.
 That would have also made him the descendant of a long line of Macedonian kings.

 But that is probably not true.
 Ptolemy was likely the son of Lagus.
 Lagus was his official father and the husband of his mother Arsinoe.
 Ptolemy’s name was ‘Ptolemy son of Lagus.’
 That is how the sources refer to him, and that is the name he used while his friend Alexander was alive.

 After becoming pharaoh, Ptolemy took the name of Ptolemy I Soter.
 And he married Berenice I, a Macedonian noblewoman (her family tree is below).
 This is the couple that founded the Ptolemaic dynasty.

 Their son was King Ptolemy II of Egypt.